AIGCDesignGroup/ReplaceAnything/README.md

 Feel free to share your interesting results with us.
 If you have any questions or suggestions, don't hesitate to leave a message in issues.

-For more AIGC related works of our group, please visit [here](https://github.com/AIGCDesignGroup), and we are seeking collaborators and research interns([Email us](mailto:cangyu.gyf@alibaba-inc.com)).

 ## ⏰TODOs
 - [x] Release demos